KatlegoMachethe/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7-everybody- ADDS execution permission to owner, group and other users without use of commas 8-James_Bond- Givs no permission to the owner and group of the file "hello" but gives all permissions to other users 9-Jon_Doe- Gives permissions -rwxr-x-wx to file "hello"
+7-everybody- ADDS execution permission to owner, group and other users without use of commas 8-James_Bond- Givs no permission to the owner and group of the file "hello" but gives all permissions to other users 9-Jon_Doe- Gives permissions -rwxr-x-wx to file "hello" 10-mirror-permission- Copies the permission of one file to another